jpalmer98/Ganymede_Shared_Repo/README.md

 ## How It Works

 The Input outlined here should produce one markdown (.md) file.
-- The first output will be titled `Questions.md` and will be blank.
+- The first two outputs will be titled `Questions.md` and `Definitions.md`.
+These files will be created as markdown files and viewable in the Workbench with a one sentece description of the purpose of the file.
-- After Questions are drafted in the chat, you will have the opportunity to refine and approve the list of questions, at which point they will be added to the `Questions.md` file.
+- After Questions and/or Terms and Definitions are drafted in the chat, you will have the opportunity to refine and approve the list of questions, at which point they will be added to the `Questions.md` or `Definitions.md` file.

 ### 1. Input